kimberli/minicap/README.md

 To test the socket connection, use netcat (`nc <host> <port>`).

+To make this work with multiple devices, first run `run-1.sh`.
+Then, head to `jni/minicap/minicap.cpp` and change `DEFAULT_SOCKET_NAME` to be `minicapx`.
+Then run `run-2.sh`.
+This is because we need to make sure the two devices are communicating on separate unix sockets.

 # Original minicap documentation

 Minicap provides a socket interface for streaming realtime screen capture data out of Android devices.
 It is meant to be used as a component in a larger program and is therefore not immensely useful just by itself.
 For example, it is being used in [STF](https://github.com/openstf/stf) for remote control.